Photo by Julien Andrieux

 |---|---|---|---|

-Programs with transfer-specific timelines.
-Most other BFA programs require the full four-year conservatory sequence regardless of prior credits.
+Programs with transfer-specific timelines or placement structures.
+Many other BFA programs accept transfer applicants but still require the full conservatory sequence.

 BA Programs: The Transfer-Friendly Alternative